-Include the following evidence-based OASIS best clinical practices for OASIS M1400 Shortness of Breath:
+Include the following best practice (Medicare) guidelines for completing OASIS M1400 Shortness of Breath:

 (M1400) When is the patient dyspneic or noticeably Short of Breath?